sqville/sqv/README.md

 To use:

-Step #1 Download sqv
+Step #1 Download sqv<br>
-Step #2 Download the latest FontAwesome zip file from the FontAwesome github site - http://fortawesome.github.io/Font-Awesome/
+Step #2 Download the latest FontAwesome zip file from the FontAwesome github site - http://fortawesome.github.io/Font-Awesome/ <br>
-Step #3 Copy the contents of the FontAwesome "fonts" folder to the empty "sqv\source\resource\sqv\fonts" folder Step #4 Link sqv to your qx.Desktop project as a library by adding the following library entry to your app's config.json file:
+Step #3 Copy the contents of the FontAwesome "fonts" folder to the empty "sqv\source\resource\sqv\fonts" folder <br>
+Step #4 Link sqv to your qx.Desktop project as a library by adding the following library entry to your app's config.json file:

 	"library" :